BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

-# Part 1 - Getting Started
+# BMC Part 1 - Getting Started

 Although the Raspberry-Pi comes with a good Linux distribution, the Pi is about software development, and sometimes we want a real-time system without an operating system.
 I decided it'd